RensC/rekordbox-playlist-copy/README.md

 - The file should be saved in the 'rekordbox_playlist_copy' directory from this repository.

 ##### Step 3
-Run the file 'rekordbox_copy.bat' from this repository as Administrator (Right click -> Run as administrator)
+Run the file 'rekordbox_playlist_copy/rekordbox_copy.bat' from this repository as Administrator (Right click -> Run as administrator)

 ##### Step 4
 Follow the instructions in the terminal.
 You can choose out of 3 options: